 In broad terms "ESG and sustainable investing" products include investment approaches or instruments which consider environmental, social, governance and/or other sustainability factors to varying degrees.
 Certain instruments we classify as ESG or sustainable investing products may be in the process of changing to deliver sustainability outcomes.
 There is no guarantee that ESG and Sustainable investing products will produce returns similar to those which don't have any ESG or sustainable characteristics.
 ESG and Sustainable investing products may diverge from traditional market benchmarks.
-In addition, there is no standard definition of, or measurement criteria for, ESG and Sustainable investing or the impact of ESG and Sustainable investing products.
-ESG and Sustainable investing and related impact measurement criteria are (a) highly subjective and (b) may vary significantly across and within sectors.
+In addition, there is no standard definition of, or measurement criteria for, ESG and Sustainable investing products.
+ESG and Sustainable investing products are (a) highly subjective and (b) may vary significantly across and within sectors.